-Saying to the universe “I’m creative and I commit to being creative” is all you have to do to begin.
-This part of the creativity challenge is about your mindset first.
-We will talk about taking action to boost creativity in just a second.
+Saying to the universe “I’m creative and I commit to being creative” is the first part of the creativity challenge I’m giving you today.

-Without having a committed-to-art mindset and artist identity first and foremost, it can be easy to not feel like an artist.
+Without having an artist identity and a committed-to-art mindset first and foremost, it can be easy to not feel like an artist.
 Even if you’re creating tons of art, you can still feel like “not enough.”

 This feeling can mess with your creative drive.
 It can truly get in your way.
-All because you don’t fully realize you’re an artist or have never confirmed it to yourself as your identity.
+All because you don’t fully realize or affirm that you are an artist.
+You may have never confirmed it to yourself as your identity.
 Until you do just that, you may think you’re not creative or that you lost your creativity.

-Being an artist starts with a mindset of committing to being an artist, no matter what.
+Being an artist starts with your thoughts, no matter what.
 No matter how much crappy art you make.
 You certainly don’t need talent.
-What is required more than anything is a mindset full of commitment to creativity and self-belief.
+To increase creativity, develop a mindset of commitment.
+And claim an artist’s identity for yourself.

-If you find you really like an art medium or get attached to a certain project, then spend as many weeks or months or years as you want on it.
+If you find you really like an art medium or get attached to a certain project, then spend as many weeks, months, or years as you want on it.

-If you don’t enjoy a project you’re working on, then stop working on it.
+If you don’t enjoy an art project you’re working on, then stop working on it.
 There is nothing wrong with abandoning creative ideas.
 You may return to the project later, or not.
 It’s all good either way.
-The key is to have fun.
-Let me explain further.

 - Start a personal journal.